Staplehurst: Transport

 Staplehurst railway station is on the South Eastern Main Line from Ashford International railway station to London Charing Cross and London Cannon Street, via Tonbridge.
 It is also the main station for commuters from Cranbrook, Hawkhurst, Sissinghurst and other nearby villages.
 Before the completion of High Speed 1, the line was also used by Eurostar trains.

 Sport and Recreation

-Staplehurst Monarchs Football Club, founded in 1893, compete in the Southern Counties East Football League, whilst the club also has junior and women's teams.
-The club plays at Jubilee Field in the village.
+Staplehurst Monarchs Football Club, founded in 1893, compete in the Southern Counties East Football League.
+The club also has junior and women's teams and plays at Jubilee Field in the village.

-The village is also home to the thriving Staplehurst Cricket and Tennis club which has 450 members.
+The village is also home to Staplehurst Cricket and Tennis club which has 450 members.

+Media

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from either the Bluebell Hill or Tunbridge Wells TV transmitters.
+BBC London and ITV London can also be received from the Crystal Palace TV transmitter.

+Staplehurst's local radio stations are BBC Radio Kent, Heart South, Gold and KMFM Ashford covers the village.

+Newspapers providing local news include the Ashford Herald, Kentish Express and yourashford.

 Economy

-Whilst Staplehurst has transport links to London, Maidstone and Tunbridge Wells, it is also home to a number of local businesses located in the industrial park near the station as well as the headquarters of electrical engineering firm Magnetic Shields in the north of the town.
+Whilst Staplehurst has transport links to London, Maidstone and Tunbridge Wells, it is also home to a number of local businesses located in the industrial park near the station as well as the headquarters of electrical engineering firm Magnetic Shields in the north of the village.

-Towards the south of the town the parade and historic 'Town Heart' is home to a number of eateries and independent shops including a butcher, wine retailer, optician, hairdressers, local gift shop, and a public house dating back to the 18th century, the King's Head.
+Towards the south of the village the parade and historic 'village Heart' is home to a number of eateries and independent shops including a butcher, wine retailer, optician, hairdressers, local gift shop, and a public house dating back to the 18th century, the King's Head.